Gilligan’s Island Transcript

 EXT.
 JUNGLE - DAY

 Professor sits on the sandy ground while leaning back on a boulder.
 He reads a book.
-Having heard the noise, Professor closes his book, gets up, dusts himself off, and walks further into the jungle to investigate.
+Having heard the crash, Professor closes his book, gets up, dusts himself off, and walks further into the jungle to investigate.

 FLIP TO: